Dany Goldraij

 English is widely spoken in Latin America, especially in areas that are popular tourist destinations, in cities, and among young people.

 It is not the native language of any Latin American nation.
-French is spoken in certain areas of Latin America, including Haiti and French Guyana, where it is the primary language
+French is spoken in some regions of Latin America, including Haiti and French Guyana, where it is the primary language.

-Mexico and Brazil, the two most populous countries in the region, both registered declines in English proficiency.
-Costa Rica improved its English proficiency the most out of any country in the region since last year.
+Mexico and Brazil, the region's two most populous countries, registered declines in English proficiency.
+Costa Rica has improved its English proficiency the most out of any country in the area since last year.